knpuniversity/symfony2-rest/knpu/episode3/pagination-test.md

 because we started with index 0.
 The name should be `Programmer24`.
 And on this last page, `count` should be just 5.
 I'm also going to use the asserter with `assertResponsePropertyDoesNotExist` to make sure that there is *no* programmer here with index 5.
-Specifically, check for no `programmers[5].name` path: There's a small bug in my asserter code: if I just check for `programmers[5]`, it thinks it exists but is set to `null`.
-That's why I'm checking for the `name` key.
+Specifically, check for no `programmers[5].nickname` path: There's a small bug in my asserter code: if I just check for `programmers[5]`, it thinks it exists but is set to `null`.
+That's why I'm checking for the `nickname` key.

 That's it!
 Our pagination system is now *really* well-defined.
 Next, we'll bring this all to life.